Mentoring Programs - The Unique Approach to Employee RetentionOctober 02, 2019

 Mentoring can directly address the first two reasons, and indirectly influence perceptions of the third.

-Mentoring addresses a perceived lack of career development by matching the employee with a mentor who can highlight and guide a personalized career path.
+Mentoring addresses a lack of career development opportunities, whether perceived or real.
+This is done by matching the employee with a mentor who can navigate their personalized career path.
 Through the tenure of the mentoring partnership, the employee works on developing targeted competencies unique to their selected career path.

-A more experienced leader who displays leadership characteristics valued by the organization serve as mentors.
-In this way, specific managerial issues can be discretely addressed with the mentor.
-Once retention issues are addressed regarding career development and managers, your employees will be less likely to view another company’s job offer as “better”.
+A more experienced leader who displays leadership characteristics valued by the organization serve as the mentor.
+In this way, specific managerial issues can be discretely addressed and remedied.
+Once these issues are addressed, your employees will be less likely to view another company’s job offer as “better”.

 - Re-survey.
 When mentorships end, you should take some time to re-survey your employees.
-The questions in the survey should be the same as the first employee attitudes survey so that the results of the two surveys can be fairly compared.
+The questions in the survey should be the same as the first employee attitudes survey.
+This is done so the results of the two surveys can be fairly compared.

-How Insala’s Consultative Approach Benefits You
+How Insala’s Approach Benefits You